 Justin G. Weber is a partner with Pepper Hamilton LLP, resident in the Harrisburg office.
-He concentrates his practice in commercial litigation.
+He concentrates his practice in commercial litigation and has extensive experience in litigating issues relating to oil and gas development.

-- successfully obtaining a complete defense verdict in an arbitration trial regarding a contract dispute
+- successfully obtaining a complete defense judgment in a highly publicized pledge agreement dispute

-- successfully obtaining summary judgment in a contract dispute involving a contract requiring a vendor to guarantee the sale of its products
+- successfully obtaining summary judgment in a contract dispute involving a vendor’s decision to guarantee the sale of its products and the application of the Uniform Commercial Code

 - assisting judgment creditors in asset recovery actions